krisgoks/markdowns/codebuilder/codebuilderintro.md

-# Search clinical codes for IMRD, Gold, Aurum, Cegedim and HES databases
+# Search clinical codes for Primary and Secondary care databases

 Ever been in a situation where you had to create many clinical codes and for more than one EMR system?
 And worse, you had to do it individually for each database?
 Well, your worries are now over!
-With the help of DExtER Code Builder tool, you can search for various medical codes and drug codes across different medical databases such as IMRD, CPRD Gold, CPRD Aurum and HES simultaneously.
+With the help of DExtER Code Builder tool, you can search for various medical codes and drug codes across different medical databases such as SnomedCT, Read codes and HES simultaneously.

 # How to use?